kanishka-linux/inquisitive/README.md

 * Focussed mode prompt shortcuts: `/links, /notes, /files` - to narrow down search based on source type.
 * streamlit based UI for chat interface
 * JWT based auth for basic user management based on fastapi and sqlite
-* Langchain chroma db for vector database
+* Multiple vector database backend support - default is lancedb.
 * Ability to choose between multiple locally installed ollama models from the UI itself
 * Listing of reference while discussing with ollama models
 * View reference sources inline in case of notes and uploaded file.